-Recognizing the need to give time back to travel managers and travelers, Egencia launched an expense product suite to revolutionize expense management.
-By using one log-in for the Egencia platform, users have everything they need for streamlined expense reporting in one place – travel bookings, credit card transactions and expense management.
+Recognizing the need to give time back to travel managers and travelers, Egencia gives users everything they need for streamlined expense reporting in one place – that's travel bookings, credit card transactions, and expense management.